tethal/rnatrix/README.md

 ## What This Project Is

-A Rust learning project focused on building a complete programming language implementation from scratch.
+A Rust learning project focused on building a complete programming language ("Natrix") implementation from scratch.
 The goal is to learn Rust concepts in a meaningful way by progressing from high-level safe code to low-level `unsafe` concepts through practical compiler/interpreter construction.

 **Primary Goal:** Learn Rust deeply through hands-on implementation **Secondary Goal:** Understand language implementation (parsers, compilers, VMs, type systems, code generation)